 On Monday night, Rob and I were at the British Airways Christmas media drinks reception in central London.
-Normally these events are just a good excuse to get boozy and catch up with the BA and our journalist and blogger colleagues.
+Normally these events are just a good excuse to get boozy and catch up with the BA and our journalist colleagues.
 Which it was ….

 The BA PR team knew their audience, however, and saved a nugget of news for us which Alex Cruz announced in his short speech.